 Understanding fell slowly over Whispers-In-The-Wind.
 For his people, the concept “world” was impossible to define.
 Change was also incomprehensible in their minds, and yet, when the full meaning of his words registered in his tired mind, the old man understood these concepts clearly, and knew how very important this prophet would be….
 But why was he telling him this?
 Why not Two Moons, Crow Foot or one of the younger men?
 Surely such a revelation was wasted on his weary old bones.

 When he opened his mouth to speak, he realized that he was staring into empty space.
-The young man had vanished during the blink of his eyes.
+The young man had vanished during the blinking of his eyes.
 And yet Whispers-In-The-Wind, the greatest living elder, knew he would never again be alone… The great god, at last, had spoken--in person, and he had spoken to him!

 Although Whispers-In-The-Wind wanted to wake his favorite pupil, Dream Rider, he knew that the young man would not believe him at this late hour.
 The boy needed his sleep, as he did himself.
 After such an experience the old man wanted to dream.
 In such dreams, he had gained wisdom.
 According to tradition, all creation began from Great Spirit, if that was his name, who walked and talked like a man.
 Now, the old elder questioned tradition.
 How could he explain this to his people?
 This wasn’t a vision quest in which he would awaken with newfound wisdom.
 He wasn’t dreaming now.
 That man came during his wake-up hours; he had been flesh and blood and spoke like a man.
-Henceforth, Whispers-In-The-Wind would have his own special name for Him: Walks-Like-A-Man.
-Sleep would, he still believed, bring wisdom, but it couldn’t replace direct communion with God… And that’s who the young man was.
+Henceforth, Whispers-In-The-Wind would have his own special name for him: Walks-Like-A-Man.
+Sleep would, he still believed, bring wisdom, but it couldn’t replace direct communion with their god… And that’s who the young man was.

 “You must talk to Great Spirit,” he had always told his students.
 “Don’t wait for him to talk to you.”